LOMT - Laboratory Optimizer for Mass Testing

 Improving the performance of medical laboratories and reducing the cost and time of testing

 Laboratory Optimizer for Mass Testing (LOMT) is open source software for the management of COVID-19 pool testing.
-It allows to test from 2 to 30 times more people with the existing resources of a laboratory by reducing the quantity of assays, reagent consumption and the time spent for each test.
+It allows the testing of 2 to 30 times more people with the existing resources of a laboratory by reducing the quantity of assays, reagents and time spent on each test.

-- Qualitative assay of the presence of a single target component, i.e SARS-CoV-2 RNA
+- Qualitative test of the presence of a single target component — i.e., SARS-CoV-2 RNA

-- PCR, LAMP, ELISA and others techniques that allow mixing several specimens into an assay
+- PCR and other techniques that allow mixing several specimens into an assay

-- Frequent screening of high-risk groups or those involved in human interaction activities - medical staff, public services, company employees.
+- Frequent screening of high-risk groups or those involved in human interaction activities — medical staff, teachers and students, public services, company employees

 The program is a tool for laboratory personnel.
-It designs the specimens mixing plan, tracks specimens and assays, and decodes the results of specimens according to the results of assays completed.
-The testing strategy involves an ensemble of methods from plain grouping samples into pools to more complex algorithms with bisection, combinatorial and probability analysis.
+It designs the specimen mixing plan, tracks specimens and assays, and decodes the results of assays completed into the results of specimens.

-The program offers a user-friendly visual guide for manual pipetting and results decoding, as well as can be integrated with the laboratory information system and laboratory robotics.
+The program offers a user-friendly visual guide for manual specimen pipetting and result reporting, and can be integrated with the laboratory information system and laboratory robotics.

 How it works

-The objective is to detect rare positives with the minimal quantity of assays spent or minimal time to complete all the assays.
+The task is to analyze a batch of swabs and detect rare positive swabs with the minimum quantity of assays spent or minimal time to obtain results for the full batch.

-The mixing, assay, and evaluation steps continue until all the samples have been marked as negative or positive ones.
+The mixing, analysis, and decoding steps continue until all the samples have been identified as negative or positive.

-An automated search of the optimial pooling strategy for an estimated prevalence
+Release 0.9.5: An automated search for the optimial pooling strategy for an estimated prevalence

-User interface improvements of the samples mixing step
+Release 0.8: User interface improvements in the samples mixing workflow

-Batches and alogrithms management library, command line interface
+Release 0.3: Specimens, assays, and alogrithm management library, command line interface

 - Facilitating Diagnostic Test Availability for Asymptomatic Testing and Sample Pooling — FDA, 2020-06-16